MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/you-dont-have-permissions-to-update-the-options-you-specified-error.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# You  when Office 365 kiosk users create inbox rules
+# Error "You don't have permissions to update the options you specified" when Microsoft 365 kiosk users create inbox rules

 _Original KB number:_ &nbsp; 3187154